 Seven Employers Who Say Apprentices are Good for Business!

-Ian Nicholls, North Yorkshire Moors National Park
+Ian Nicholls, North York Moors National Park

 The North York Moors National Park launched its apprenticeship programme in 2002, with a small team of environmental conservation apprentices.
 Since this time, the scheme has supported 120 young people to become ‘job ready’, directly addressing local skills shortages through their training and development programme.
 The Authority now employs 17 apprentices across business administration, tourism and conservation, making up 14% of total staff.
 The National Park was recently awarded a prestigious 2018 Princess Royal Training Award.